-Sr. No. Material issue identified Indicate whether risk or opportunity (R / O) Rationale for identifying the risk / opportunity In case of risk, approach to adapt or mitigate Financial implications of the risk or opportunity (Indicate positive or negative implications) 7.
+Sr. No. issue risk or 'S Financial implications the risk or opportunit (Indicate positive or negative implications 7.
 Lowering carbon footprint Opportunity India has taken a target to decarbonise by 2070.
 The Company will contribute in decarbonising and it has taken following mitigating measures: 1.
 From February 2022 onwards, the Company is consuming 100% electricity generated through renewable energy sources.
 Through green energy usage, the Company is contributing to reduce the carbon footprint; 2.
 During the FY 2019-20, all compact fluorescent lamp (CFL) lights were replaced with light emitting diode (LED) lights; 3.
 During the FY 2019-20, the capacitor Bank of 55 Kilovolt-Ampere Reactive (kVAr) was replaced which helped in reducing power system's demand charge through power factor correction; 4.
 Lowering carbon footprint through offsets and energy conservation initiatives; 5.
 Solar panels will be implemented on rooftops for electricity generated; 6.
 During the FY 2021-22, landscape gardening was implemented which helps to take carbon dioxide (CO2) out of the atmosphere and thus help to reduce the greenhouse gases; and 7.
 The rooftops were painted with white polyurethane paint to reflect light and absorb less heat in office.
 Positive